shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 This lab will follow tutorials from the [Xilinx ML Suite][].

-## Launching Your ML Suite Instance
+## Launching your ML Suite Instance

 In this lab you will start a pre-configured EC2 F1 instance and connect to it using a ssh client.
 Once connected, you will be able to run the labs in Parts 1 and 2.